BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*The Oakenshield 5
 points*]

-[*The Oakenshield — It was at the battle of Azanulbizar where Thorin truly made his name, fighting off the Pale Orc with naught but an oaken branch for a shield.
+[*The Oakenshield â€” It was at the battle of Azanulbizar where Thorin truly made his name, fighting off the Pale Orc with naught but an oaken branch for a shield.
 To this day, Thorin still bears the Oakenshield in battle.*]
  [*The Oakenshield is a shield.
 Additionally, should Thorin opt to use it for Shielding during a Fight and he wins, he may make a single Strike at his Strength (receiving no bonuses from any weapons).*]